 The Making of an Event: Offline vs Online?

 Offline events are a great way to interact with the people in your local area.
 You can get new leads, connect more deeply with current customers, and even impact local public policy issues by attending events that are focused locally.
 However, it does come at a cost – you’ll need to spend time traveling back and forth between locations and will have to set aside higher budgets for event planning and marketing.
 Traditional on-ground marketing like billboards and other out-of-home media can be expensive and require considerable effort to execute.
 They are also not versatile and almost always cost too much to change if you want to experiment with different creatives.
-You probably also need to hire volunteers to help with all the logistics of an offline event and its accompanying marketing.
+You probably also need to hire volunteers or a marketing freelancer to help with all the logistics of an offline event and its accompanying marketing.

 With bigger advances in live streaming technology, creating and hosting online virtual events has become increasingly popular and is undoubtedly here to stay.
 Plus being able to promote events online gives you the ability to reach a broader audience much quicker.
-Digital marketing for events is pretty much the best way forward, even if your event is offline.
+In this matter, digital marketing for events is pretty much the best way forward, even if your event is offline.
 And of course, there is no denying the benefits of having an online component to all your offline events.
 More reach and efficient use of budgets!